Eden-Cohen1/Radar-assignment/README.md

   - CFAR parameters control the false alarm vs miss balance.
   - Colorbar + shared dB range make it easy to compare frames at a glance.
   - HDF5 behaves like folders (groups) containing NumPy-like datasets.

 ---

+## Submission Checklist & Quick Reflection

+Keep your generated outputs handy by copying them into an `artifacts/` folder (already ignored by git).
+Turn in:

+- `out_01_fft_spectrogram.png`
+- `out_02_raw_psd.png`, `out_02_shift_psd.png`, `out_02_lpf_psd.png`, `out_02_lpf_spectrogram.png`
+- `out_03_range_cfar.png`, `out_03_detections.csv`
+- `out_04_rd_frame0.png`, `out_04_rd_frame1.png`, `out_04_rd_frame2.png`
+- A short `report.md` with the reflection answers below (1–3 sentences each is plenty).

+Reflection prompts:
+1. Step 1: What changed when you switched from the rectangular FFT to the Hann-windowed FFT, and why does that matter for radar processing?
+2. Step 2: How did you confirm that the 57 kHz RDS subcarrier was shifted to baseband and preserved by the low-pass filter?
+3. Step 3: The script prints both the theoretical range resolution and the detected ranges.
+How are they linked, and what happens to ∆R if you halve the sweep bandwidth?
+4. Step 4: If the 2-D CA-CFAR misses a target you can see in the RD map, which parameter would you tweak first and why?

+---